SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/stackFrame.md

 	self push: self stackTop
 ```

+>[!
+Important ]
-Note that `popStackBytecode` just removes the top value from the stack without doing anything with it.
+> Note that `popStackBytecode` just removes the top value from the stack without returning it.
-Using the top stack value is often done in combination with storing the values into a temporary or an instance variable.
+> Indeed bytecode do not return values.
+They store them either in the stack, in temporaries or instance variables.

 ### The Call Stack